Dnoxal/portfolio-project-software/doc/01-component-brainstorming/01-component-brainstorming.md

 To be honest, I'm not really sure what I want to do in terms of my career.
 Computer science is one of those disciplines where there isn't one "set" path.
 For example, you could be a professor, software engineer, CEO, trader, and so much more (this is one of the reasons why I love the field).
 I've been trying to test the waters by getting research positions/internships in some of these niches so I can really see if I like it or not.

 Outside of school, I really enjoy playing table tennis (commonly known as ping pong).
 I play on the Ohio State team against other universities and find it very fun, and I love the challenge of playing with people better than me.
 I've also recently picked up going to the gym to stay healthy.
+I also like investing in stocks and finding out more information about potential companies to have a stronger reason to bet my money on them.
 Lastly, I like skiing since it's kind of how I got over my fear of heights, which I thought was something that had cursed my entire family.
 Over time, I found I got less afraid of looking down large mountains.

 ## Assignment